bbtheo/gradu/docs/04-data.md

 \caption{Monthly observed industrial production index and the seasonally adjusted trend values of industrial output in Finland.}(\#fig:indtrend)
 \end{figure}

 The problems are similar whether the variable is industrial production index, unemployment rate, or the disaggregated greenhouse gas emissions.
 The variation that is due to either measurement errors, seasonal variation, or the inherent randomness that is not produced by the processes we want to detect.
 Especially when trying to infer long and medium-term effects of the carbon policy shock, the short-term variation of the endogenous variables affect the accuracy greatly.
 This can be seen when comparing the impulse response functions of the actual model in the chapter \@ref(results) and the one produced with the observed data in the appendix \@ref(seasonapp).

-## Using log-levels

- - add reasons to using the values in log-levels

 \newpage